Shorting in Speculative Markets: Speculation

-We now turn to our model with positive costs-of-carry.
+We now turn to the case when both marginals costs are increasing and finite.
 Here, the same options to resell and to delay are present, but the effects are more subtle.
-The option to delay now has an effect on equilibrium prices because the marginal valuation of buyers varies with the size of their position.
+The option to delay now affects equilibrium prices because the marginal valuation of buyers varies with the size of their position.
 More importantly, trading may occur in the dynamic equilibrium even though one type remains the most optimistic.
 Indeed, in the classical models (and the limiting model of Proposition~\ref{pr:limitLong}) the most optimistic type always holds the full supply and trading requires that relative optimism changes sign.
-When there is a cost-of-carry for long positions, the magnitude of relative optimism determines equilibrium holdings---it is no longer true that a less optimistic type would always hold a non-positive amount.
+When the marginal cost-of-carry for long positions is increasing, the magnitude of relative optimism determines equilibrium holdings---it is no longer true that a less optimistic type would always hold a non-positive amount.
 Example~\ref{ex:negativeBubble} below illustrates that the delay option may have an important impact on prices and even reverse the ordering of dynamic and static prices.

 If shorting is allowed, buying today in order to resell needs to be compared with entering a short position tomorrow.
 The choice will depend, among other factors, on the costs-of-carry for long and short positions.
 The option to resell a short position---that is, the option to cover shorts---in turn, decreases the minimum amount pessimists would be willing to receive for shorting the asset, putting downward pressure on prices.
 Shorts also may exercise the option to delay by building up a short position over time.
 Example~\ref{ex:symmetricCosts} below illustrates how the ordering of dynamic and static prices can be reversed if the cost of shorting is sufficiently low.